AxelFougues/Lodestone-biomagnet-tools/README.md

 # 🌐Links

- The Lodestones were designed to be used in tandem with my upcoming cyborg-multitool app.
-It will provide advanced and experimental features to accompany the loadstones such as games, automated tests and more: [ZINC]([https://forum.dangerousthings.com/t/android-nfc-cyborg-multitool-development/17772](https://github.com/AxelFougues/ZINC-public-resources))
+ The Lodestones were designed to be used in tandem with the ZINC app.
+It will provide advanced and experimental features to accompany the loadstones such as games, automated tests and more: [ZINC](https://play.google.com/store/apps/details?id=com.AzApps.ZINC&hl=en))

  Early development thread: [Magnet fun for everyone](https://forum.dangerousthings.com/t/finger-magnet-fun-for-everyone/18642)